wworrall/hook-cmd/README.md

 hook-cmd "$(<hookCmdConfig.json)"
 ```

-To run as a service, see [this StackOverflow answer](https://stackoverflow.com/questions/4018154/how-do-i-run-a-node-js-app-as-a-background-service/29042953#29042953).
+To run as a service (recommended), see [this StackOverflow answer](https://stackoverflow.com/questions/4018154/how-do-i-run-a-node-js-app-as-a-background-service/29042953#29042953).

-Std log and std err of the commands are piped to std log/err of the parent `hook-cmd` process.
+`std log` and `std err` of the commands are piped to `std log`/`std err` of the parent `hook-cmd` process.

-A log object for the most recent execution is stored in `hookCmd.log`.

 ## Contributing